CrystalVortex/Hex-Terminal/README.md

 Plugins which can extend the functionality of Hex Terminal.
 This can be made fully in python. </br>
 For any OS that supports python ( Macos, Windows, Linux ).</br>
-A package manager called Midnight.
+A package manager called Midnight.</br>
 Constant new features and updates.